Codecademy/docs/content/general/concepts/creational-design-patterns/creational-design-patterns.md

 ---
-Title: 'Creational Design Patterns'
+Title: "Creational Design Patterns"
-Description: 'Creational design patterns concern themselves with the instantiation, or creation, of objects.'
+Description: "Creational design patterns concern themselves with the instantiation, or creation, of objects."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Interview Prep'
+  - "Interview Prep"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Constructors'
+  - "Constructors"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Creational design patterns** concern themselves with the instantiation of objects.
 At the time of creation, additional logic may be needed to decide what or how object types need to be created.